 - 8.11 Equivalent Time Off in Lieu of Overtime (ETO).
-Except as otherwise provided herein, an employee may elect to take earned overtime as Equivalent Time Off in lieu of compensation for earned overtime. - (a) Equivalent Time Off shall be scheduled only at times mutually agreeable to the employee and the manager.
-Except that at the employees option ETO can be used in lieu of sick leave after three consecutive days of absence resulting from an illness or disability. - (b) Accumulated Equivalent Time Off must be taken prior to December 31st of the year in which it is earned.
-If an employee has not used their earned Equivalent Time Off prior to December 31, the employee shall be paid for accumulated Equivalent Time Off in the pay period immediately preceding the end of the calendar year.
-No carry over of Equivalent Time Off credits shall be allowed from one calendar year to another. - (c) In an emergency situation with 15 days notice and with the approval of the General Manager, an employee may convert their accumulated Equivalent Time Off to cash compensation other than provided for in 8.11(b) above. - (d) Equivalent time off shall be computed at the applicable overtime rate converted to equivalent straight time dollars.
+Except as otherwise provided herein, an employee may elect to take earned overtime as Equivalent Time Off in lieu of compensation for earned overtime. - a) Equivalent Time Off shall be scheduled only at times mutually agreeable to the employee and the manager.
+Except that at the employee's option, ETO can be used in lieu of sick leave after three consecutive days of absence resulting from an illness or disability. - b) Accumulated Equivalent Time Off must be taken prior to the end of the last full pay period in December of the year in which it is earned.
+If an employee has not used their earned Equivalent Time Off, or has not scheduled Equivalent Time Off to be used prior to the end of the last full pay period in December, the employee shall be paid for accumulated Equivalent Time Off on the last pay day of the calendar year.
+No carryover of Equivalent Time Off credits shall be allowed from one calendar year to another. - c) In an emergency situation with 15 day notice and with the approval of the General Manager, an employee may convert their accumulated Equivalent Time Off to cash

+- compensation other than provided for in 8.11(b) above. - d) Equivalent time off shall be computed at the applicable overtime rate converted to equivalent straight time dollars.
 Equivalent Time Off shall be limited to a maximum of one hundred twenty (120) hours on the books at any given time.